alexandermeade/msu-renderer-presentation/README.md

 # The Goal of this Repo
 A friendly walkthrough of how 3D rendering works from scratch, using Python.
-By the end you'll get a feel for the full graphics pipeline from loading a 3D model to getting it on screen.
+By the end, you'll get a feel for the full graphics pipeline from loading a 3D model to getting it on screen.

 # What is a cpu renderer
 A CPU renderer is a primitive style of renderer mostly used to show off how a renderer works without having to worry about implementing the techniques for a GPU.

 There are heavy limitations put ontop of a CPU renderer and I would highly advise against using one for making anything serious.
 However most of these techniques should carry over if you were to use a tool like [Vulkan](https://www.vulkan.org/) or [OpenGL](https://www.opengl.org/) for GPU rendering.